 If you're shopping for Delta 8 in California, it helps to know the rules of the road.
 The state has put specific regulations in place to make sure that all hemp-derived products are safe, tested, and sold responsibly.
 These rules aren't just for sellers; they're designed to protect you, the consumer.
 From knowing who is legally allowed to sell these products to understanding what should be on the label, being informed helps you make better choices.
 Think of it as a quality-control system that ensures you’re getting exactly what you pay for.

-Who Can Sell Delta 8?
+Who Is Allowed to Sell Delta 8?

 Gone are the days of finding Delta 8 products on the shelves of your local gas station or smoke shop in California.
 Thanks to a law known as Assembly Bill 45, the state has tightened its grip on where intoxicating hemp products can be sold.
 Now, if you want to purchase Delta 8, you must go to a state-licensed cannabis dispensary.
 This change ensures that every product sold meets California's strict standards and is handled by knowledgeable staff.
 It brings Delta 8 into the same regulated market as traditional cannabis, providing a safer and more controlled purchasing environment for everyone.